Festivals like Manipur's Sangai enrich country’s cultural heritage, boost local economy: PM | Entertainment

 “This reflects the spirit and passion of the people of Manipur...
 It is the festival of oneness, which also gives the inspiration for a sustainable lifestyle,” the prime minister said.

+“Sangai is not only the state animal of Manipur, but it also has a special place in India's faith and beliefs.
+The Sangai Festival also celebrates the biodiversity of India,'' he said.

+Modi said that the different moods and colours of the festival could be seen in around 14 locations from the Nagaland border to the Myanmar border.

-“When we make nature, animals, plants and trees a part of our festivals, then co-existence also becomes a part of our life,” he said.
+“When we make nature, animals and plants a part of our festivals and celebrations, then co-existence becomes a natural part of our life,” the PM added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)